lobneroO/PersonalRunningOrderTool/README.md

       `axis_bl.set_ylim(27.3, 10.9)`
   Change these limits to what you need.
 Note that a wrap around for the clock is not yet supported, so if a band plays from 23:00 to 1:00, your limit would be at 25 rather than 1 (though it is advisable to add a bit of a margin, e.g. 25.3).
+- _The stage names overlap_

+  This is a problem of having so many stages.
+I tried to mitigate this with rotated stage name texts, as can be seen on the bottom axis, but for some reason I could not figure out so far, it doesn't work on the mirrored top axis.
+  You can reduce the size of the stage name fonts in the Settings window or just rely on the bottom axis.

 # Building the project